SoftwareMadness/GreentegCoreApp/README.md

 ## Bugs (That i have problems with):

+## Useful information:

+> This software was developed for the Galaxy Watch 46mm

 > After each use you need to turn bluetooth off and then back on , if something goes wrong with the scanning process go to the App manager and close the app and turn bluetooth off and then on